Chris Funk

 Bio

-Chris lives happily with his wife and twins in the mountains behind Santa Barbara, where he enjoys trail running, biking, stone carving, and working on his house.
+Chris lives happily with his wife in the mountains above Santa Barbara, where he enjoys hiking, biking and stone carving.